ACruzadoP/l2net_-party_assistance/README.md

 These files contain the required Scripts for L2Net to fully set up the Party Assistance.
 A party is a group of players that will play together in order to help the each other.
-Some of these party members will be able to use certain skills in order to increase the party stats and make it way more powerfull.
+Some of these party members will be able to use certain skills in order to increase the party stats and make the party way more powerfull.
 <br /><br />
 &nbsp;&nbsp;&nbsp;&nbsp;- Bladedancer: https://lineage2.fandom.com/el/wiki/Bladedancer
 <br />&nbsp;&nbsp;&nbsp;&nbsp;- Swordsinger: https://lineage2.fandom.com/el/wiki/Swordsinger